Thursday, 29 January 2015

 The older model (16610) is on the left, the newer 116610 is on the right.

 I like the larger dial markers on the newer version.
-And that's it.
-I dislike everything else about it.
 Both watches measure 40mm in diameter, but the new model looks larger.
 Notice the lugs also.
 They're thicker on the new model.
 Same with the crown guard.
-The classic Rolex dive watch has been fed a steady dose of steroids, as far as I'm concerned.
+The Submariner has been beefed up a little.

 And the black bezel insert is now made from a ring of ceramic rather than aluminium.